 3rd Week in Ohio.

-Waking up at 7 am, we made our way up to Cedar Point.
-Driving over the beautiful glistening waters of Lake Erie I spotted the colorful loops and curves snaking up and down from a distance.
-I couldn’t wait!
+Waking up at 7 am, we made our way up driving over the beautiful glistening waters of Lake Erie.
+From the distance, I spotted the colorful loops and curves snaking up and down like a wave.

-I was excited to go on to have fun, but little did I know what I had signed myself up for.
-The first ride I was twisting and turning upside down, I almost screamed my head off.
+I was ecstatic to go on my first ride, but little did I know what I had signed myself up for.
+I was twisting and turning upside down, almost screaming my head off.
 I shut my eyes in fear as I felt my stomach being ripped apart as we dropped down a couple hundred feet.
-I literally clung onto my life.
+I literally clung onto my dear life.

 Our next ride, I looked down at the thin strap and the safety bar in horror – was this all that was keeping me from falling off?
-Oh dear, I don’t know how on earth I was going to survive this next one.
+Oh dear.

 Zoe, who was already looking pale turned to the operator and asked “How bad is the ride?”.

 He studied her face, wisely paused and answered, “Don’t worry this isn’t half as bad as the others.”

 I shook my head in disbelief.
 Clearly she was already strapped in her seat and he wouldn’t possibly give any other answer for the sake of calming nerves.
 I closed my eyes praying for help.

 By the time I got off that ride, my legs felt shaky and my head was spinning.
 I didn’t know if I could make it through another ride.